 Ramsay’s plane was due to arrive from Alexandria in Egypt, travelling further east.
 It did not arrive and later he was told that the plane had crashed.

-Dad has told me this story a few times in the last 20 years but when I looked on Wikipedia I found it stated there that although Ramsay was indeed killed in January 1945 in a plane crash he was not flying from Alexandria and was not flying east but rather was flying from Paris to meet Montgomery near Brussels.
+Dad told me this story a few times in the last 20 years but when I looked on Wikipedia I found it stated there that although Ramsay was indeed killed in January 1945 in a plane crash he was not flying from Alexandria and was not flying east but rather was flying from Paris to meet Montgomery near Brussels.

 Perhaps Wikipedia is wrong or perhaps there was some cover up as to where he was flying.
 The Encyclopaedia Britannica and other sources support the Montgomery version.
 Dad may have misremembered the event or the name of the person.

-As as a codicil to this he also told me that not long before being demobbed he was in radio contact at RAF Ouston with a night flight of 4 planes flying from there to Cumbria on back.
+As a codicil to this he also told me that not long before being demobbed he was in radio contact at RAF Ouston with a night flight of 4 planes flying from there to Cumbria on back.
 Dad had to speak to them and record what was said.
 The last pilot reported that he was approaching shortly and Dad signed off.
 At the end of his shift Dad went home.
 When he got up next afternoon he was told that officers from the station had been to look for him and he was to report to the CO.

 This he did and was asked in-depth about what had been discussed and he had to produce his log book, which thankfully he had written up fully.
 When he asked what it was about Dad was told that the fourth plane had not landed and the pilot had baled out.
 As a result there would need to be an enquiry and although he was due to be demobbed within a fortnight Dad was told to expect to be called to give evidence at it.
-This was the last he heard of it.
+This was the last he heard of the matter.

 A website containing information about RAF plane crashes in peacetime exists and the following is taken from it as it seems the closest fit to Dad’s story.
 The connection with Admiral Ramsay is that Dad recalled being told that this was his son.
 Whether that is actually the case I do not know.